 IGNEOUS ROCKS !!!

 Igneous rocks form the greatest part of the Earth’s crust.
 There are over 700 different types of igneous rocks, and the most common one is granite.
-This is a very strong rock, and has been used on buildings for thousands of years.
+This is a very strong rock that has been used on buildings for thousands of years.

-There are three different types of sedimentary rocks, which are made up of minerals, sand, mud, and even the remains of dead sea creatures.
+There are three different types of sedimentary rocks.
+They are all made up of minerals, sand, mud and even the remains of dead sea creatures.

 One example of a metamorphic rock is marble, which is formed from the sedimentary rock, limestone.
 Metamorphic comes from the ancient Greek words, “meta” (meaning change) and “morphe” (meaning form).

 All rocks are made up of minerals that are formed when two or more types of minerals combine together, although some rocks are made from just one mineral, an example would be marble, which is composed entirely of calcite.

 The difference between a rock and a mineral is: A rock is mainly made up of multiple minerals combined together, while a mineral is a crystal like object that is made from a specific chemical substance.

 SHORT FACTS ON ROCKS !!!